smisuni/spring-crud-engine/README.md

 ```
 Code coverage reports are available at `target/site/jacoco/index.html`.

+## 📘 API Documentation

+Swagger UI is available at: [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html)

+## 🧪 Testing with Swagger

+To test API endpoints:

+1. Navigate to [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html) in a browser.
+2. Expand the desired endpoint.
+3. Click "Try it out" to input parameters and execute requests.
+4. View responses directly within the interface.

-## Dependencies:
+## 📦 Key Dependencies:
 The following dependencies are used in this project:
-- Lombok: For reducing boilerplate code.
+- **Lombok**: For reducing boilerplate code.
-- spring-boot-starter-web: For building web applications with Spring Boot.
+- **Spring Boot Starter Web**: For building web applications with Spring Boot.
-- jacoco-maven-plugin : For code coverage using JaCoCo.
+- **JaCoCo** : For code coverage.
-- Mapstruct: For DTO entity mapping.
+- **Mapstruct**: For DTO entity mapping.
+- **Swagger UI**: For generating interactive API documentation.